Ameya-bit/vulnerabilties_study/XSS_best_practices/READme.md

 ## this is code to protect against cross-site scripting (XSS, R-XSS)

+### cross-site scripting can be found by trying to inject scripts through inputs, get and post methods, URL parameters, and more

 ### Features:
 - input validation and sanitization through rejection of html/Javascript syntax, special characters
 - content security policy to restrict script sources to trusted domains